ImDasky/myecom-store-test/AUTOMATIC_NEON_SETUP.md

 - Check that the connection shows up in **Site settings** → **Data**
 - Verify in build logs that migrations ran successfully
 - Check `/api/health` endpoint for detailed error messages

+**Tables don't exist error?**
+- Run migrations using one of the options above
+- Check `/api/migrate?secret=migrate-secret` to run migrations via API
+- Verify migrations ran in build logs

 **Still need to manually set DATABASE_URL?**
 - This should only be needed if you're NOT using Neon integration